Queensland Government Waste Levy

 The levy will be included in the:

-- fees and charges for commercial waste disposed of via Council’s four resource recovery centres
+- fees and charges for commercial waste disposed of via Council’s four resource recovery centres and landfill

 - waste utility charge in commercial rates notices.